keithbuhler/keithbuhler.github.io/pages/yale-report.md

 Fully convinced of the importance of the thorough study, and an accurate knowledge of the ancient languages, and believing that much misconception regarding their utility has arisen from the fact that they have been but partially studied and acquired, the committee have seen with approbation, that within the last twenty-five years those languages have here received increased attention, and that the classical and other attainments required as a qualification for admittance into the college, have been considerably augmented.
 The effect of such augmentation has evidently been to elevate the character of the institution, and the standard of scholarship.
 The period of academic preparation having been prolonged, and consequently the age, at which students will ordinarily apply for admittance extended, they are enabled the more successfully to pursue the studies requiring maturity of intellect, and further to advance in learning and science.

 Approving highly the course which has hitherto been pursued, the committee entertain the opinion that the terms of admission may very properly, be gradually raised so as ultimately to render necessary, as a condition of admission, much greater acquirements, especially in the classics, than the laws of the college at present prescribe.
 The committee, however, do not deem it advisable that the corporation should act on this subject, until they shall have availed themselves of the information and experience of the Faculty, and received from them a specific recommendation.

-## Introduction by R.J.
-O'Hara

-ONE OF THE MOST INFLUENTIAL DOCUMENTS in the history of American higher education was “The Yale Report of 1828.”
-The report consisted of two parts: a general discussion of the nature of liberal education, and an argument for the retention of Greek and Latin literature in the college curriculum.
-This transcript of the first part of the Yale Report has been prepared for the Collegiate Way website because one of the report’s themes is the importance of collegiate life itself to student development.
-The second part of the report, on Classical languages, is more narrowly focused but has also been transcribed for the sake of completeness.

-The historical context in which the Yale Report was written was complex.
-It included the rise of Jacksonian democracy in the United States, the growing economic power of the young American republic, the increasing prestige of the universities of Germany, and the founding of the University of London.
-The report functioned as both a public target for critics of American colleges, and as a sword and shield for college defenders.
-Frederick Rudolph’s classic work The American College and University: A History examines the influence of the Yale Report in detail and is an excellent source of additional information.

-What may be lost in detached analysis, however, is the extent to which the report reveals that collegiate life today—the corporate life of small academic societies—is not all that different in many respects from what it was 175 years ago.
-Have times changed?
-Of course they have—for one thing, modern students rarely enter a university at age sixteen.
-But anyone who has taught college students today and who has listened to laments about how terribly hard it is for them to study a subject they don’t like, such as mathematics (or biology, or philosophy, or history, or poetry, or French, or chemistry), will feel right at home among the Yale faculty of 1828 who were “well persuaded, that our students are not so deficient in intellectual powers, as they sometimes profess to be.”
-And while it has been fashionable for many years to deride the doctrine of in loco parentis as obsolete and oppressive, any unprejudiced reading of the Yale Report will show that the attitude of the faculty toward the students at that time was affectionate, humane, and practical.
-Times have changed, but as they have changed many aspects of collegiate life have remained the same.
-Residential college members looking for a provocative document to read for a student discussion group or a freshman tutorial may find in this old report an ideal selection.

-—R.J.
-O’Hara